 Supplements like cofactors (made by the body) or vitamins (from food) can help with this and are often prescribed by clinicians in combination as a ‘cocktail’ tailored to the individual patient.

 Although there is still no clinical evidence that these supplements alter the course of the disease, some individuals have reported feeling some benefits.
 These supplements appear to have few side effects, and so a trial of supplements may be discussed at the mitochondrial clinic review.

 Reducing Damage to Mitochondria

-Antioxidants can prevent damage to mitochondria by neutralizing highly charged molecules called ‘free radicles’ in the cell.
+Antioxidants can prevent damage to mitochondria by neutralising highly charged molecules called ‘free radicals’ in the cell.

 Coenzyme Q10 (CoQ10, Ubiqinone)

 In addition, Coenzyme Q10 also has antioxidant properties which could help prevent mitochondrial damage.